anoobishnoob/Future-Project-Ideas/README.md

 # Android apps
 just various Android apps for both fun and learning.

+# Hamilton Rating Scale for Depression (17-items)
+Make an android app for this, and maybe store personal results in a database, and also maybe be exportable and such link to what I want to use https://www.outcometracker.org/library/HAM-D.pdf this should not be that hard too depressed to make this right now

 #  more project ideas here in the future